 Clarion University and its members recognize that the university’s pursuit of excellence is predicated upon its obligation to ensure that these shared values and equitable practices are sustained through all of its available resources.
 These resources include but are not limited to curricular and co-curricular programs and business practices.

-The celebration of Equity Week was initiated in 1998 following the receipt of a proclamation from the late Governor Robert P. Casey, Sr. of the declaration of "Diversity Day" at Clarion University in November, 1998.
+The celebration of Equity Week was initiated in 1994 following the receipt of a proclamation from the late Governor Robert P. Casey, Sr. of the declaration of "Diversity Day" at Clarion University in November, 1994.
 The week's celebration is intended to recognize the university's ongoing efforts toward the cultivation of a diverse, inclusive and equitable campus environment.
 The celebration is marked by presentations by guest speakers on equity-related topics, panel presentations on relevant and topical equity topics and an Awards Banquet, jointly sponsored by the Student Senate and the Office of Social Equity, that recognizes faculty, students, and staff for their commitment to equity, diversity and inclusion.
-2017 Nomination Form

 In keeping with the long, rich history of Clarion's Autumn Leaf Festival, Clarion